atornero1/Project1App/README.md

 * If you could do it over, what would you change?
 * What is the most valuable thing you learned?

-**Team Member Name - replace with name**
+**Katie Smith**

-1. (Name)'s pull requests are [here]
+1. Katie's pull requests are [here](https://github.com/atornero1/Project1App/pulls?q=is%3Apr+author%3Akati3smi+is%3Aclosed)
-2. (Name)'s Github issues are [here]
+2. Katie's Github issues are [here](https://github.com/atornero1/Project1App/issues?q=is%3Aissue%20state%3Aclosed%20author%3Akati3smi)

-**What was your role / which stories did you work on**
+**Coordinator**

-Description of that here ->
+Description of that here -> Organized what the app would layout would be and how it would function

-* What was the biggest challenge?
+* What was the biggest challenge? : Not really understanding how API works beyond the surface level
-* Why was it a challenge?
+* Why was it a challenge? : Because I wasn't fully able to plan how the API would work
-* How was the challenge addressed?
+* How was the challenge addressed? : We left the plan for generation page abstract and Ivan figured it out
-* Favorite / most interesting part of this project
+* Favorite / most interesting part of this project : Figuring out composable ui
-* If you could do it over, what would you change?
+* If you could do it over, what would you change? : I would start planning sooner, but leave the planning more abstract and focus on learning material
-* What is the most valuable thing you learned?
+* What is the most valuable thing you learned? : What the process of making an app isn't

 **Team Member Name - replace with name**